Yates-Lab/NeuroVisKit/README.md

 git pull --recurse-submodules
 ```

+*make sure to modify your datadir in preprocess.py

 **For contributers:**

 * In the datasets submodule, checkout the branch "foundation" and ensure its up to date.